 OSHA released frequently asked questions and answers about face coverings, surgical masks and respirators in the workplace.
 Please remember that each state may have different guidelines in place that are more stringent than OSHA’s guidance.

 OSHA released an alert titled: “COVID-19 Guidance on Social Distancing at Work”.
-The alert provides steps employers can implement to reduce the risk of exposure to COVID-19.
-OSHA has launched a new webpage

 OSHA released a memorandum (Revised Enforcement Guidance for Recording Cases of Coronavirus Disease 2019) to Regional Administrators and State Plan Designees that will assist Compliance Officers (CSHOs).
 If, after taking the appropriate actions described in the memorandum, the employer cannot determine whether it is more likely than not that exposure in the workplace played a causal role with respect to a particular case of COVID-19, the employer does not need to record that COVID-19 illness.
-The memorandum discusses:

 OSHA released COVID-19 Guidance for the Construction Workforce.
 The following tips can help reduce the risk of exposure to the coronavirus: